“Do not go where the path may lead, go instead where there is no path and leave a trail.” ―Ralph Waldo Emerson

 There’s also scientific evidence that explains how underdogs sometimes come out on top.
 Firstly, there is the psychological impact it has on the individual.
 Feeling like an underdog offers some relief from the pressures that those with greater expectation can sometimes feel looming over them.
 For example, the underdog will usually be praised for ‘putting up a good fight’, even when ‘winning’ isn’t the outcome.
 And when the underdog does flip a finger in the face of expectations, the resulting sense of achievement will be enormous.
 As the saying goes, ‘it’s a lot harder to stay in front than it is to do the chasing’.

-During my transition from full-time work to undergraduate student, I began learning more in a single day than I had previously been in an entire week.
+During my transition from full-time work to undergraduate student, I began learning more in a single day than I had previously learnt in an entire week.
 Although this took some getting used to, I soon began to enjoy the process of learning (i.e., enjoying learning for learning’s sake), rather than seeing learning as simply a means to an end.
-Some might refer to this as ‘becoming a geek’ (and I do embrace some truth in that!); however, I put it down to having a genuine gratitude for the opportunity to be where I was.
+Some might refer to this as ‘becoming a geek’ (and I do embrace some truth in that!); however, I put it down to having genuine gratitude for the opportunity to be where I was.
 Walking around my university campus, I would often find myself looking up at the historic red brick buildings and famous clock tower, pinching myself that I was actually part of this environment.

 “Gratitude is the healthiest of all human emotions.
 The more you express gratitude for what you have, the more likely you will have even more to express gratitude for.” ―Zig Ziglar

 I believe that if you discover a passion and gratitude for the learning process, the particular topic or piece of work you happen to be assigned becomes of less importance (within reason!).
 This gratitude also influences other aspects of university.
-For example, making the most of assignment feedback you receive by paying close attention to what you did well and in what ways you could improve.
+For example, making the most of assignment feedback you receive by paying attention to what you did well and in what ways you could improve.
 Assignment feedback is also a good opportunity for you to have a chat with your lecturers about anything that doesn’t quite make sense.
 In my experience, staff are more than happy to embrace your enthusiasm and hear your views.
 And it’s a win win scenario – at the very least you will get to know your lecturer a little better and gain additional insight into the subject, and if you find you’ve uncovered a discrepancy in the marking, you might even leave their office with a few extra percentage in your pocket!

 If you have discovered an enjoyment and passion for the learning process, you are definitely one of the lucky ones, as you will find it makes your learning so much easier!
-Having a genuine gratitude for the opportunity also goes a long way.
-Next time you’re finding your studies tough, take some time out, have a walk around campus to get some fresh air, and think about on the valuable opportunity you’ve worked so hard to provide yourself.
+Having gratitude for the opportunity also goes a long way.
+Next time you’re finding your studies tough, take some time out, have a walk around campus to get some fresh air, and think about the valuable opportunity you’ve worked so hard to provide yourself.

 If you’ve made it this far into my post, thank you for persisting and I hope it has offered some encouragement on your journey through higher education.
 I will leave you with one of my favourite quotes of all time: